-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements..
-We will usually keep your personal data for two years after our last interaction with you (for example, two years from when you read or click on an email we send you, attend an event we host etc).
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+We will usually keep your personal data for three years after our last interaction with you (for example, from when you are put forward for a role, read or click on an email we send you, attend an event we host etc).

 If you have been placed by us we may keep your data for longer in order to manage any queries or legal issues arising out of the placement, or if we cannot delete it for legal, regulatory or technical reasons.
 This is usually for a period of 7 years after the placement, but please contact us for full details of our retention strategy.
 We may also keep it for research or statistical purposes.
 If we do, we will make sure that your privacy is protected and only use it for those purposes.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data as follows:

 If you wish to exercise any of the rights set out above, please contact us.